Efficient Parameter Optimisation for Quantum Kernel Alignment: A Sub-sampling Approach in Variational Training: Results from Numerical Simulations and Discussion

-The results demonstrate that the sub-sampling method can achieve similar performance using fewer circuits.
-The number of queries shown in Table \ref{SPSA-reordered-results} is the total number of queries, i.e. the number of queries per iteration multiplied by the number of iterations.
-We therefore see that, despite the sub-sampling method requiring more iterations to converge the loss function compared to the full kernel method (see Appendix \ref{Apx-loss} Figs \ref{fig:Synthetic-SPSA-LOSS} - \ref{fig:COSETS-GD-LOSS}), the total number of queries is still reduced considerably in almost all cases, resulting in up to x25 speed-up.
+For the HE Ansatz results shown in the left panel of Fig. \ref{fig:merged-results}, the full kernel achieves an ROC AUC of 0.98 and an F1 score of 0.93.
+For all choices of $k$ and $s$, the ROC AUC is slightly improved relative to the full kernel, with an average improvement of 0.7\%.
+The F1 score achieved is identical to the full kernel in all cases apart from $k=16$, $s=1$ which sees an 8.2\% drop in F1 score.
+For the RA Ansatz results shown in the right panel of Fig. \ref{fig:merged-results}, the full kernel achieves the same ROC AUC and F1 score as for the HE Ansatz.
+The parameters $k=8$ and $s=8$ are the only choice for which the ROC AUC and F1 decrease relative to the full kernel (by 0.51\% and 3.5\% respectively).
+For all other parameter choices shown the F1 score is identical to the full kernel score and the ROC AUC increases by 0.51-1.02\%.\\ The results demonstrate that the sub-sampling method can achieve similar performance using fewer circuits.
+The number of queries shown in Figure \ref{fig:merged-results} is the total number of queries, i.e. the number of queries per iteration multiplied by the number of iterations.
+We therefore see that, despite the sub-sampling method requiring more iterations to converge the loss function compared to the full kernel method (see Appendix \ref{Apx-loss} Figs \ref{fig:Synthetic-SPSA-LOSS} - \ref{fig:COSETS-GD-LOSS}), the total number of queries is still reduced considerably in almost all cases, resulting in up to x25 speed-up (reduction in number of queries).
 The only case for which there is a slowdown is for the RA ansatz when $k=32$ and $s=8$.
 This is perhaps unsurprising given that $m=96$ and so with these parameters the ratio $m^2/sk^2$ is relatively close to 1.
-Furthermore, the accuracy of the classification is not deteriorated by the sub-sampling method, showing comparable or even improved accuracy compared to the calculation of the full kernel ($k=96$ and $s=1$ for both HE and RA ansatze).
+Furthermore, the accuracy of the classification is not deteriorated by the sub-sampling method, showing comparable or even improved accuracy compared to the calculation of the full kernel ($k=96$ and $s=1$ for both HE and RA ansatze).\\ We also performed a simple hardware experiment for this test case with the SPSA optimiser that can be seen in Appendix \ref{Apx-hardware} Table \ref{table:hw}.
+The experiments were performed on IBM Quantum hardware, Nairobi, using 2 qubits with 100 shots and no error mitigation.
+While we cannot draw general conclusions from these experiments, it is interesting to note that the speed-ups are realised even when measuring run time rather than queries.
+Furthermore, while the performance in terms of ROC AUC and F1 is lower in all cases (full and sub-kernel), we observe several cases where the sub-sampling method improves classification accuracy relative to the full kernel.
+This is some initial evidence that the method works on real hardware in the presence of noise.